Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 Alkaline water promotes healthy weight loss, and boosts the immune system.

 Two scientific-sounding medical claims, both too vague to be testable.
-"Immune system boosting" is medically meaningless, which is something we'll delve into in greater depth in a future episode.
+"Immune system boosting" is medically meaningless, which we delve into in episode #227.
 Basically, you can't be healthier than healthy; and a healthy immune system is a delicate balance between attacking foreign bodies and attacking your own healthy tissue.
 "Boosting" it, if such were possible, would cause your own healthy tissue to be attacked.
-This is called an autoimmune diease, such as lupus.
+This is called an autoimmune disease, such as lupus.
 It's not something you want.
-Alkaline water has never been shown to have any such effect.
+Alkaline water has never been shown to have any such effect, nor is there any plausible theory suggesting how or why it might.

 Alkaline water is an antioxidant that neutralizes free radicals and slows the aging process.